 Additional State Certification Requirements

-In addition to degree requirements, candidates must meet several New York State certification requirements.
-For initial certification, these include:
+In addition to degree requirements, candidates must meet several New York State certification requirements which include:

-- Attending a two-hour workshop on recognizing and reporting symptoms of child abuse and neglect.
+- recognizing symptoms of child abuse and neglect,

-- Satisfying the New York State Certification Testing requirements.
-Tests include:
+- Satisfying the New York State Certification Testing requirements, which include:

 - Content Specialty Test (for initial certification)